Summary

 Feature sections

-Specific usage snippets can also be selected for other sections in the main README.md
+You can select specific usage snippets for other sections in the main README.md

 extension and specify a list of section tags